RyanXiang13/FraudSentry/README.md

 <ul>
   <li>Model: We created a logistic regression machine learning model with a single hidden layer neural network using raw numpy, pandas, and tensorflow.
 We achived a 98.345% accuracy on our model which was trained on the following dataset:
 https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTrain.csv.
 This model would output a binary categorical outcome.</li>
+  <li>Frontend: Created using react, we implemeented a simply frontend for the user to interact with and the results is diaplyed in a table at the bottom of the page following the completion of all fields.</li>
+  <li>Backend: </li>
 </ul>